Chapter 7: That’s All Right (Mama)

 Don Swan at lectern as the Student Body President.
 (Swan Collection)

-I thought about the time when a considerate relative, knowing I rarely got a soft drink, brought me a six-pack of those small six-ounce bottles of Coca-Cola® on a Friday afternoon when I was about 11.
+I thought back to when a considerate relative, knowing I rarely got a soft drink, brought me a six-pack of those small six-ounce bottles of Coca-Cola® on a Friday afternoon when I was about 11.
 My brother was fond of telling people, in a lighthearted manner, that I finished the last bottle just before leaving for church Sunday morning.

 I had guzzled 36 ounces of that cold carbonated sweet delight — secret recipe — tasting of vanilla and cinnamon in less than 48 hours.
 Now, I could afford an entire case of Coke and drink as much as I wanted.

 A girl had been calling me on Sunday mornings at WAMY, telling me I was a great DJ and eventually proclaiming her love for me.
-Joy said she looked a lot like Connie Francis (Popular singer of hits such as Who’s Sorry Now).
+Joy said she looked a lot like Brenda Lee (Popular singer of hits such as I Want to be Wanted).
 I told her I looked a lot like Elvis.

-Lynn knew about Joy, my telephone girlfriend, but lied to the Southern Bell investigator about phone calls to the station’s telephone emanating from Memphis that amounted to several hundreds of dollars in long-distance charges.
+Lynn knew about Joy, my telephone girlfriend.
+But when a Southern Bell investigator called, she denied knowing about the phone calls.
+He said they had been made to the station’s telephone emanating from Memphis.
+They amounted to several hundred dollars in long-distance charges.
 I assumed that Joy’s mother had finally learned of the phone bill and was none too happy.

-But my real joy was the music; I could hardly wait for one record to end, so I could put on the next one.
-And I never imagined that soon I would be introducing to my audience a musical phenomenon: The Fab Four from Liverpool and the British invasion.
+But my absolute joy was the music; I could hardly wait for one record to end so I could put on the next one.
+And I never imagined that soon I would introduce to my audience a musical phenomenon: The Fab Four from Liverpool and the British invasion.

 While filling in for others on a weekday shift at WAMY, I was excited that a doctor had called my show to request a song.
-I told Lynn right away that Dr. Murphy wanted to hear Where Did Our Love Go (by The Supremes.)
-She said, “I’ll bet he does,” as she filled me in on a little gossip.
+I told Lynn immediately that Dr. Murphy wanted to hear Where Did Our Love Go (by The Supremes.)
+She said, “I’ll bet he does,” as she filled me in on a bit of gossip.

 Everyone at the station was excited.
 It was good for WAMY.
-Advertisers at the local furniture store, Brassfield-Horn, would now surely have rich New Yorkers as customers.
+Advertisers at the local furniture store, Brassfield-Horn, would now indeed have wealthy New Yorkers as customers.

-With a $1.25 an hour for my WAMY job, and without rent or car payments, I had sufficient money for gas and enough for as many dates as I could fit in, at least two or three a week.
+With $1.25 an hour for my WAMY job and without rent or car payments, I had sufficient money for gas and enough for as many dates as possible, at least two or three a week.

 baby-ruth-king-size.png